 Chief of Service Dan Moylan

 Mr. Moylan started his career with WVA in 2000 volunteering as a Medical Response Technician.
 In 2002 Mr. Moylan became certified as an Emergency Medical Technician and soon after was promoted to Field Training Officer.
 In 2004 Daniel was appointed as a Lieutenant.
 Over the next year Daniel continued his growth in WVA and in 2005 was promoted to the rank of Captain.
 Over the years Daniel has assisted with a variety of training classes such as CPR, First Aid and Basic Life Support.
 In 2009 as WVA continued to grow, Daniel was hired as one of the first full time employees in WVA history with the rank of Deputy Chief of Operations.
 In his current position as the Chief of Operations, Daniel oversees all the operations of our company.

-Lt Dowd started her career with WVA in 2010, volunteering as an Emergency Medical Technician.
-She was drawn to WVA for its reputation of skillfully and passionately serving the community, and it’s dedication to education.
+Captain Dowd started her career with WVA in 2010, volunteering as an Emergency Medical Technician.
+She was drawn to WVA for its reputation of skillfully and passionately serving the community, as well as its dedication to education.
 She was hired as a per diem EMT in the summer of 2013, and began full time in the winter of that same year.
-In August of 2014, Lt Dowd was promoted to Field Training Officer.
-As an FTO, she works closely with newly hired EMT-B’s with all levels of experience.
-In January of 2015 she was promoted to the rank of Lieutenant of Operations.
-As part of the management staff, Lt.
-Dowd specializes in billing and quality assurance, in addition to general shift supervision.
+In August of 2014, Captain Dowd was promoted to Field Training Officer.
+As an FTO, she worked closely with newly hired EMT-B’s with all levels of experience.
+She was promoted to the rank of Lieutenant in 2015 and five years later, in 2020, she was appointed to the rank of Captain.
+As part of the management staff, Captain Dowd specializes in billing and quality assurance, in addition to general shift supervision.
 Sarah assists with both administrative duties and human resource management.